Find Grad Schools

 9 Yearly Graduations

 The 2nd most popular school in the country for film majors who are seeking their graduate certificate is American Film Institute Conservatory.
 Each year, around 300 students seeking various degrees attend the university.
 During the most recent year for which we have data, 9 people received their graduate certificate in film from American Film Institute.
-Of these students, 25% were women and 38% were members of underrepresented racial-ethnic groups.
+Around 40% of these students were from an underrepresented racial-ethnic group, and 40% were women.

 #4